sambuckwild/Micromobility/README.md

 After tuning my model on the Pride Week smaller dataset, I decided to run a K-Means clustering model with five clusters and six features (listed above).
 I chose to use five clusters due to the silhouette score and dendrograms from running the smaller model.

-The final five cluster had the following locations, trip distance, duration of trip, day of week and time of day as the centroids.
+The final five clusters had the following centroid data for origin location, trip distance, duration of trip, day of week and time of day.

 ![](images/results.png)